 Trusted Exchange of Student Data

-CIOs, CSSOs and Data Protection Officers have critical security-related concerns about sensitive and personally identifiable information (PII) being passed between platforms and tools.
+CIOs, CSSOs, and Data Protection Officers have critical security-related concerns about sensitive and personally identifiable information (PII) passing between platforms and tools.
 Older security frameworks have demonstrated vulnerabilities.
-IMS Global members are leading the drive to improved student privacy and security by adopting this IMS Security Framework across its standards.
+IMS members are leading the drive to improve student privacy and security by adopting the IMS Security Framework across its standards.

-IMS Global has created, is creating, and will continue to create, service-oriented and/or message-exchange interoperability specifications.
-These service-based specifications recommend or require a number of different security patterns: for example, the use of OAuth 1.0 based message signing, OAuth 2 based authentication and authorization, and so forth.
-The IMS Security Framework defines a set of patterns for security that all of its specifications should use (only in special circumstances will IMS consider exceptions).
-These security patterns are based on the appropriate standards and specifications published by other organizations, for example the Internet Engineering Task Force (IETF) and its Requests For Comments (RFCs).
+IMS creates service-oriented and message-exchange interoperability specifications.
+These service-based specifications recommend or require many different security patterns: for example, the use of OAuth 1.0 based message signing, OAuth 2.0 based authentication and authorization, and so forth.
+The IMS Security Framework defines a set of patterns for security that all IMS specifications should use (only in special circumstances will IMS consider exceptions).
+These security patterns are premised on the appropriate standards and specifications published by other organizations such as the Internet Engineering Task Force (IETF) and its Requests For Comments (RFCs).
 The core standards used are: